 Carl comes from a road racing back ground and said: “I am used to being in front and racing hard to leave the competition behind so that part went as planned.
 While I was following Forrest, I started out too close too soon and simply bogged down behind him and he was able to maintain great angle and line at a relatively low speed.

-The Road Race Engineering Berk Technology 350Z, (Carl names the car “Animal”) ran flawlessly the 830hp motor didn’t miss a beat all weekend, so this one’s totally on me.
+The Road Race Engineering Berk Technology 350Z, (Carl calls the car “Animal”) ran flawlessly.
+The 830hp turbocharged LS V8 motor didn’t miss a beat all weekend, so this one’s totally on me.
 It was frankly one of my worst tandem follow runs I can remember.
 Nothing that I can do about it now, but something to draw experience from.
 The good news is that the car is quick and controllable, I can charge close and battle for tandem wins this year.”

 Thanks to the qualifying result Carl and the team are moving onto Round 2 at Road Atlanta in 19th place, tied in points with among other drivers former champions Daigo Saito (2012) and Daijiro Yoshihara (2011).